PositionNomadic Labs is looking for a Cartography, monitoring and analysis of the p2p network intern.

 Tutors: Vivien Pelletier, Julien Tesson, Ilias Garnier, Mathias Bourgoin

 Quantifying healthiness of the p2p layer requires an understanding of its key properties, such as its shape, its size, and the laws governing its evolution.
-Even though the decentralized nature of the network and its high dynamicity make it practically unfeasible to map it exhaustively, some useful properties can be inferred from partial information provided by dedicated « cartographer » nodes, such as the structure of their neighborhood and measures of temporal shifts in the reception of messages.
+Even though the decentralized nature of the network and its high dynamicity make it practically unfeasible to map it exhaustively, some useful properties can be inferred from partial information provided by dedicated “cartographer” nodes, such as observations of the structure of their neighborhood and of temporal shifts in the reception of messages.

-In order to further refine these results, you will deploy a sub-network of cartographer nodes and develop tools able to aggregate the data from this sub-network.
+- You will refine these results by deploying a sub-network of cartographer nodes and developing tools able to aggregate the data that it gathers.

-In a second step, you will design and implement a statistical model able to infer properties of the network topology from the aggregated data gathered by the cartographer nodes.
+- You will design and implement a statistical model to infer properties of the net-work topology from the aggregated data gathered by the cartographer nodes.